Associate in Science for Transfer | SC Program: AS-T.2008

 Units 4

-This course is the study of how managers use accounting information in decision-making, planning, directing, and controlling operations.
-The course focuses on cost terms and concepts, cost behavior, cost structure, and cost-volume-profit analysis.
+This course is the study of how managers use accounting information in decision-making, planning, directing operations, and controlling.
+It focuses on cost terms and concepts, cost behavior, cost structure, and cost-volume-profit analysis.
 Topics include issues relating to cost systems, cost control, profit planning, and performance analysis in manufacturing and service environments.
+This course may be offered in a distance education format.

 Apply Now